drcoul/StorOfWealth/doc/build-osx.md

 Other commands:
 -------

-    ./lasvegascoind -daemon # to start the lasvegascoin daemon.
+    ./storofwealthd -daemon # to start the storofwealth daemon.
-    ./lasvegascoin-cli --help  # for a list of command-line options.
+    ./storofwealth-cli --help  # for a list of command-line options.
-    ./lasvegascoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./storofwealth-cli help    # When the daemon is running, to get a list of RPC commands